 Hard-copy records management isn’t going away any time soon.
 The best thing to do if you have a records system to protect your business and increase productivity is to limit access to critical files, and store your documents off-site when they’re no longer necessary, but need to be retained.

 Advantages of Electronic Records Management

-Even though there’s a good chance you can’t migrate entirely to a digital system, there are some significant advantages to think about that outweigh the disadvantages of paper records management.
+Even though there’s a good chance you can’t migrate entirely to a digital system, there are some significant advantages that outweigh the disadvantages of paper records management.

 With the advances in accessibility and security in recent years, it’s becoming a more reliable, easier to use system.

-Here’s some of the main reasons that Electronic Records Management is becoming a mainstay.
+Here are some of the main reasons that Electronic Records Management is becoming a mainstay:

 Digitized records simplify accessing and finding documents.
 Any authorized employee can access the files they need immediately, whether they’re on site or on the road.
 Since all records are indexed, you’re just a keyword search away from finding that important document.

 Every change can be tracked on an electronic document, including day/time stamps, who made the change, and more.
 This eliminates the chance that previous versions that are no longer valid are accidentally distributed.